feder1402/chatmate/knowledge/structured/New Associate Training/Getting Started Right Is As Easy As 1-2-3.md

-This document provides a set of steps for contacting prospects togeter with sample email or text scripts that can be used when contacting the prospects.
+This document provides a set of steps for contacting prospects together with sample email or text scripts that can be used for contacting the prospects.

 ### Getting Started Right: It's As Easy As 1-2-3